 Sometimes we’d like to download videos to watch offline, either because we have no Internet access or because we don’t want to use up our data.
-Plus, although many sites allow you to directly download video content, others (like YouTube) intentionally make it difficult to do easily unless you pay them for the premium service level, and who has the money for that.
+Plus, while many sites allow you to directly download video content, others, like YouTube, intentionally make it difficult to do so unless you pay them for the premium service level.

 As mentioned above, there are a lot of different video websites, and the tools that work for one might not work for another.
 It’s best to have a wide variety of available tools so that you can get the video you want when you want it.

 Note: Some websites have intentionally put restrictions on the videos they publish to prevent people from downloading their videos.